VincentZalzal/vzalzal-blog/content/posts/surprising-comma-operator-bug.md

 ##  The comma operator

 This story involves the comma operator, i.e. `operator,`.
-The first time I've heard about the comma operator was while reading *More Effective C++* from Scott Meyers, and it was to tell me not to overload it.
+The first time I heard about the comma operator was while reading *More Effective C++* by Scott Meyers, and it was to tell me not to overload it.
 Nevertheless, existing code exists, and you might find some overload of this operator in your codebase too, so it is good to know how the built-in operator works.

 The built-in comma operator first evaluates the expression on the left, then the expression on the right, then returns the result of the expression on the right.

 Scott Meyers' reason not to overload `operator,` was related to the guarantee (or lack thereof) on the order of evaluation of the arguments.
-But in our case here, the problem is different.
+But in our case, the problem is different.

 ## Implementation of the comma initializer